alexsannikov/adguardhome-filters/README.md

 # adguardhome-filters

 > [!NOTE]
-> **UPDATED FOR THIS REPOSITORY ARE RESTORED.
+> **UPDATES FOR THIS REPOSITORY ARE RESTORED.
 AS USUAL, CHANGES WILL BE PUSHED EVERY MON, TUE, FRI.
 ENJOY!**

 Filter lists are prepared for use with AdGuard Home DNS filtering system.